 - Our Staff and Shareholders

-- Individuals who interact with our website
+- Individuals who use with our website

 Individuals from any of the above categories can be assured that the protection of privacy and confidentiality are given the highest priority, with all personal information being collected, held and used in strict compliance with the Data Protection Act 1998 and the General Data Protection Regulations (GDPR) 2018.

 Type of data and the legal grounds on which data is processed

 As a Healthcare organisation we have a legal duty to collect and process information relating to the creation of medical records (patients), personnel records (staff), shareholder records, as well as receiving enquiries (website) and conducting surveys.
 As such, we will ensure all personal data is collected, held and transferred (where required) in a lawful manner and in line with GDPR ‘good practice guidelines’.

 Novus Health Ltd will be the Data Controller for the information we gather from you.
 We use NHS approved systems to process patient data, the companies that operate these systems are data processors.
 In all cases we have confirmed that they are compliant with relevant legislation in relation to the management of your data.
 No data will be transferred outside of EU borders.